Are you in your first trimester and struggling with morning sickness and nausea?

 Looking back on my first trimester and all the things I tried to feel better, the following once really helped me deal with nausea and exhaustion.

-I never really stayed up late before I got pregnant, usually I was in bed no later than 10:30 pm.
+I never really stayed up late before I got pregnant, usually, I was in bed no later than 10:30 pm.
 Since I have to wake up around 6 am for work, I tried to get at least a good 7-8 hours of sleep.

 However, when I got pregnant those 7 hours weren’t enough.
 Waking up a couple of times during the night reduced my actual sleeping time.
-So now bedtime starts around 8 pm, after watching some Netflix or reading a book, I usually fall asleep around 9 pm the latest.
+So now bedtime starts around 8 pm, after watching some Netflix or reading a book, I usually fall asleep around 9 pm at the latest.

 Trust me, it helped a lot, if not even the most.
 Once I got more sleep in, I just felt more energized and calm during the day.
 The more days and weeks with my new sleeping schedule went by, the less I woke up during the night feeling sick.
 I still had to deal with nausea during the day, but it didn’t last as long and I was actually able to work a full day again.